KTH/npm-template/README.md

 5. **Remove this orderd list** from your README.md and update the stuff below with your package information.
 6. 💥 🎉 Happy Coding!

 **Publishing to npm is now automatic**.
-Every time you push Evolene will run npm run-script build.
-After that Evolene will check ot see if the version in package.json have been updated.
-If it does not previously exists in the npm registry, a new version with this version number is published to npm.
+Every time you push Evolene will run `npm run-script build`.
+After that Evolene will check to see if the version in package.json is newer then on npm.com.
+If so, a new version is published to npm.

-*Reminder:* If you forget to update the version Evolene will run npm run-script build, but without publishing to the registy.
+*Reminder:* If you forget to update the version Evolene will run npm run-script build, but *without publishing* to the registy.

 # NPM Template ![alt text](https://api.travis-ci.org/KTH/npm-template.svg?branch=master)